 The trail starts just north of the Montana border at the 45th parallel (halfway between the North Pole and the equator) and heads south, quickly entering the state of Wyoming.
 The dirt trail follows the west bank of the northbound Gardner River, a choppy flow that does not look too swimmer-friendly at the start.
 Boiling River Trail is hard packed, level, and wide, so this hike that can be done in swim trunks and flip-flops.

-As you pursue the perfect mixing point between the two waters, one side of your body can feel like it’s burning, while the other side can feel like it’s freezing.
+As you pursue the perfect mixing point between the two waters, one side of your body can feel like it’s burning while the other side can feel like it’s freezing.
 The temperature differences are drastic.
 No, you can’t just adjust the hot and cold knobs by the faucet, but it is amazing how much you can alter the temperature by shifting a couple inches toward or away from the stream.
-It is a fun exercise at one of the world’s most bizarre confluences.
+Trying to balance the temperature is a fun exercise at one of the world’s most bizarre confluences.
 Once you find that perfect spot, Boiling River is a great place to relax.
 You aren’t likely to find anywhere else like it.

 Many of Yellowstone National Park’s thermally-influenced waters contain organisms that are known to cause serious skin rashes, infections, and/or primary amoebic meningitis, which can be quickly fatal.
 The thermal waters of Boiling River have been shown to support the organisms that can cause Primary amoebic meningoenchephalitis and Legionnaire’s disease.
 Avoid submerging your head and inhalation of thermal steam.
 If you have any signs of symptoms of irritation or disease seek medical help immediately.
 Swim at your own risk.

 Hundreds of people swim in Boiling River each day.
-While the dangers are minimal, precautions should be taken.
+While the dangers are minimal, safe practices should be followed.

 To get to the trailhead: From the Roosevelt Arch at Yellowstone’s north entrance near the city of Gardiner, Montana, drive 3 miles south on Route 89.
-Just before the entering Wyoming sign and just after crossing the river, turn left into a pullout for Boiling River.
+Just after crossing the Gardner River (but before the ‘Entering Wyoming’ sign), turn left into a turnout for Boiling River.